Guidelines in works for how to spend relief money

 Recipients have time to plan, since the uses for the funds do not need to be determined until Dec.
 31, 2024.
 All money must be spent by Dec.
 31, 2026.

-“Right now, it’s early on, so there’s some guidance out there,” said Joel Valentine, president and CEO of Wessel & Company, which provides auditing work for numerous local municipalities, including Johnstown said.
+“Right now, it’s early on, so there’s some guidance out there,” said Joel Valentine, president and CEO of Wessel & Company, which provides auditing work for numerous local municipalities, including Johnstown.

 Valentine said recipients should “look at the guidelines, and also work with your legal counsel and your auditors to make sure you’re spending the dollars to meet all the federal guidelines.”